Website Manager

 • The dugout gate must remain closed during play.

-• Rookies Exception: One coach may be in the outfield for safety/development, and another behind the catcher to retrieve passed balls.
+• Rookies exception: One coach may be in the outfield for safety/development, and another may be behind the catcher to retrieve passed balls.

 Fair Play Requirements

-All Divisions 50% of the game duration Max 2 innings
+All Divisions 50% of the game duration Maximum 2 innings

 Intention: Ensure all kids learn and play without excessive bench time.
-If a game ends unexpectedly and a player didn’t meet fair-play rules, coaches should adjust the next game’s lineup accordingly.
+If a game ends unexpectedly and a player does not meet fair-play rules, coaches should adjust the next game’s lineup accordingly.

 Run Limits per Inning